 The Reference Library at Aquinas Institute

 The library at Aquinas Institute of Theology is a spacious, quiet, welcoming area with comfortable seating, study carrels, two computers for student use, as well as a printer and copier.
-Primarily a theological reference library with resources from earlier Dominican seminaries, the Aquinas Library maintains a small circulating collection of books and other media with emphasis on scripture, preaching, ministry, and liturgy.
+Primarily a theological reference library with resources from earlier Dominican seminaries, the Aquinas Library maintains a small circulating collection of books and other media with emphasis on scripture, preaching, ministry, liturgy, and spirituality.
 Faculty members often place specialized materials on reserve for students in their classes.
 These materials, like the reference books, do not circulate so that they are available for all students.

-Currently, the library subscribes to about forty journals, magazines, and Catholic newspapers, with archived copies of many journals, especially Dominican publications.
+Currently, the library subscribes to about thirty journals, magazines, and Catholic newspapers, with archived copies of many journals, especially Dominican publications.
 There is also a separate assemblage of material dedicated to the Order of Preachers, donated and/or related to the Central Province Dominicans.
 This special collection of Dominicana is shelved along the walls of the library.

 The library is open during regular school hours—weekdays from 8:30 a.m. to 4:30 p.m.
 The library closes later when evening classes are being held, i.e., when the last class ends.
 Aquinas students, faculty, staff, and alums are welcome to sign out and borrow circulating material from the library.